FaisalAlqarni/FSND/projects/02_trivia_api/starter/README.md

         }

 #### POST /quizzes
-this endpoint will allow the user to play the quiz game, the requst params are category and previous questions.
+* This endpoint will allow the user to play the quiz game, the requst params are category and previous questions.

-Params:
+* Params:
-previous_questions: ids of the previous questions
+    * previous_questions: ids of the previous questions
-quiz_category: the category type and id for the questions
+    * quiz_category: the category type and id for the questions
+    like:

         {
             "previous_questions": [13, 14],
             "quiz_category": {"type": "Geography", "id": "3"}
         }

-CURL: `curl http://127.0.0.1:5000/quizzes -X POST -H "Content-Type: application/json" -d '{"previous_questions": [13, 14],
+* CURL: `curl http://127.0.0.1:5000/quizzes -X POST -H "Content-Type: application/json" -d '{"previous_questions": [13, 14],
                                             "quiz_category": {"type": "Geography", "id": "3"}}'`
-Result:
+* Result:

         {
             "question": {
                 "answer": "Riyadh",